Vitamin B12 Effects & Deficiencies - Questions & Answers - Page 9

 Popular questions about Vitamin B12

-Can Vitamin B12 make you fail a drug test?
+Does Vitamin B12 make you dehydrated?

-Can Vitamin B12 make you feel hot?
+Does Vitamin B12 make you pee?

-Can lymphoma cause Vitamin B12 deficiency?
+Can Lyme disease cause Vitamin B12 deficiency?

 Key facts about Vitamin B12